 While the venerable RDBMS is not likely to disappear anytime soon, the clear development, functional, and total cost of ownership advantages of NoSQL databases—especially the document-oriented Database-as-a-Service variety in the cloud—will only increase their popularity and penetration in the years ahead.

 Because they can handle ever-changing data formats, NoSQL databases are becoming a more popular alternative for teams that want to be able to iterate quickly.
-Platforms like MongoDB Realm leverage NoSQL’s scalability to easily facilitate synchronization between different devices, like mobile, desktop, and cloud.
+Platforms like Atlas App Services leverage NoSQL’s scalability to easily facilitate synchronization between different devices, like mobile, desktop, and cloud.

 Because data doesn’t need to fit within the confines of a strict relationship, MongoDB can operate as a general data store.
 This provides several advantages over other types of databases.